 Sphere of Influence

 Think about adding everyone you meet and know from networking and social interest groups as well.
 For instance, people from the bowling league and the softball team.
-Think about everyone you have contact with and add them as well, like your hairdresser or dry cleaners.
+Think about everyone you have contact with, like your hairdresser or dry cleaners.

 Don’t forget to share with everyone that you’ll be getting into the real estate field!
 Let them know that soon you will be there to help them with all of their real estate needs or questions.
 Plant that seed that you will be their top real estate resource.

 Keep in mind that growing your database will be an ongoing process.
-But starting this process early will make the difference in how soon you may get your first deal when you’re licensed.
+But starting this process early makes the difference in how soon you get your first client when you get your real estate license.
 The more people in your database means increasing your odds of capturing more potential business in the future.

 #2 Research Your Real Estate Sector

-When you get licensed, you have the option of doing residential sales or commercial real estate.
-Although each sector will allow you to work with both buyers and sellers, there are a few differences between the two when it comes to training and the day to day practice.
+When you your real estate license, you have the option of doing residential sales or commercial real estate.
+Although each sector will allow you to work with buyers and sellers, there are a few differences between the two, such as training and day-to-day practice.

 For instance, residential real estate is a good choice if you enjoy connecting with people on a personal level.
 When practicing in this sector, the focus is more on knowing the demographics of an area and being more hands-on with your client.

-There are other factors to consider as well, so do a little research before you get licensed to see if you would prefer one over the other.
+There are other factors to consider, so do a little research before getting a real estate license to see if you would prefer one over the other.